Scalable Matrix Extension (SME) for Armv9 Architecture Enables AI Innovation on the Arm CPU

 Arm has a relentless focus on fast-paced architectural evolution that prepares our industry-leading ecosystem for future technology trends and ever-changing compute requirements.
 While the astronomical rise of AI may feel like a recent phenomenon, Arm has been laying the groundwork for AI innovation for the past two decades, from the Armv7 architecture that introduced the Advanced Single Instruction Multiple Data (SIMD) Extension as part of the first foray into machine learning (ML) based workloads, to today’s Armv9 architecture that incorporates features that accelerate and protect advanced generative AI workloads, like large language models (LLMs), on the Arm CPU.

-The Scalable Matrix Extension, known as SME, is one such innovative feature designed to meet the needs of today’s AI and ML workloads that are growing in complexity and power.
+The Scalable Matrix Extension, known as SME, is an innovative feature designed to meet the needs of today’s AI and ML workloads growing in complexity and power.
 In addition to accelerating today’s AI, SME provides flexibility on the Arm architecture to manage ever-evolving generative AI workloads.

-SME2 builds on SME through adding multi-vector instructions that allow the reuse of the architectural state (the ZA array) for both matrix and vector operations, along with higher throughput vector processing capabilities.
-This brings balance to the vector and matrix accelerations through compressing the AI formats to reduce memory bandwidth and save power.
-SME2 also enables flexible on the fly dequantization and the ability to decompress 2-bit and 4-bit weights to save memory bandwidth.
+SME2 builds on SME by adding multi-vector instructions that allow the reuse of the architectural state (the ZA array) for both matrix and vector operations, along with higher throughput vector processing capabilities.
+This brings balance to the vector and matrix accelerations by compressing the AI formats to reduce memory bandwidth and save power.
+SME2 also enables flexible on-the-fly dequantization and the ability to decompress 2-bit and 4-bit weights to save memory bandwidth.
 These are important in the context of generative AI workloads that are increasingly complex and power-hungry, while also supporting Arm’s wider commitment to tackling AI’s insatiable energy needs.

 What are the key use cases of SME and SME2?

 SME accelerates various types of AI and ML workloads, such as generative AI and classical ML networks, as well as computer vision (CV).
-This is achieved through SME being able to handle both matrix by matrix, matrix by vector and multiple vector by vector operations, as well as the pre and post processing stages required for ML execution.
-We anticipate that SME will benefit a variety of different AI use cases in different markets including:
+This is achieved through SME being able to handle both matrix by matrix, matrix by a vector, and multiple vectors by vector operations, as well as the pre and post-processing stages required for ML execution.
+We anticipate that SME will benefit from a variety of different AI use cases in different markets including:

-To understand how SME operates, it is important to explain the different AI-based processing techniques that it enables and the benefits that SME and the Armv9 architecture provide each individual technique.
+To understand how SME operates, it is important to explain the different AI-based processing techniques that it enables and the benefits that SME and the Armv9 architecture provide for each technique.
 These include:

 What is vector processing?